 - Issued two undertakings to

-- Received 448 new cases – approximately a 10% decrease on the number of cases received in the previous quarter (448).
+- Received 545 new cases – approximately a 22% increase on the number of cases received in the previous quarter (448).
 We are continually working to analyse the reasons behind any fluctuations we observe.

 Other data security activity

 - In April we hosted a half-day data protection conference for Small and Medium Enterprise (SME) representatives at Birmingham’s NEC.
 The event featured an address by the Federation of Small Businesses as well as a choice of workshops including records management, information security and subject access requests.

 - In June we welcomed 100 delegates to the Scottish data protection practitioner’s conference in Inverness.
 The theme focused on the General Data Protection Regulation (GDPR) and highlighted key aspects relating to individuals’ rights, transparency, enforcement and compliance.